pelagios/recogito2/conf/es-mappings/readme.md

 ## Annotations

 * How do we avoid document IDs getting out of sync between Postgres and ES?
+* 'Bodies' can be very different in nature (commentary vs. semantic tag vs. combinations).
+The ElasticSearch mapping has to be a superset to all of those.
+No way around that though (and probably not a big deal anyway)
+* Which bodies are allowed to be multi-valued?
+Which ones unique?
+(QUOTE only?)
+* What about comments on the annotation (current solution) vs. comments on a specific body ("This transcription is a transliteration", "This transcription is according to Parsons")?
-* How do we deal with status?
+* ~~How do we deal with status?
 Specical property of the annotation, or regular part?
-  (Note that we'll want to track *who* set the status can be != creator!)
+  (Note that we'll want to track *who* set the status can be != creator!)~~
-* The annotation 'top level' brepresents just the 'anchored selection'.
+* ~~The annotation 'top level' represents just the 'anchored selection'.
 Everything that's the actual annotation - place or person tag, freeform tag, commentary, transcription - is attached as a list (since there can be multiple).
 How do we name the things in that list?
   'Parts'?
-'Bodies'? ...?
+'Bodies'? ...?~~
-* 'Bodies' can be very different in nature (commentary vs. semantic tag vs. combinations).
-The ElasticSearch mapping has to be a superset to all of those.
-No way around that though (and probably not a big deal anyway)
-* What are the possible types of bodies? - COMMENT, TRANSCRIPTION, TAG, PLACE, PERSON (we want specific types, not just 'NAMED_ENTITY')
+* ~~What are the possible types of bodies? - COMMENT, TRANSCRIPTION, TAG, PLACE, PERSON (we want specific types, not just 'NAMED_ENTITY')~~
-* Do we have all possible properties of the 'body' covered?
-* Which ones do we allow to be multi-valued? (transcription and comment only?)
-* Which ones are (can?) be the result of a user intervention, i.e. need their provenance tracked?
+* ~~Which ones are (can?) be the result of a user intervention, i.e. need their provenance tracked?~~

 ## Annotation History